 6C.2 Discontinuous uplink DPCCH transmission operation

-When UL_DTX_Active is FALSE (see clause 6C) the UE shall transmit the uplink DPCCH in each slot except in the slots overlapping a compressed mode transmission gap.
+When UL_DTX_Active is FALSE (see clause 6C) the UE shall transmit the uplink DPCCH in each slot except in the following cases:

+In the slots overlapping a compressed mode transmission gap.

+Neither HS-HDSH or E-DCH is configured, and UL_DPCH_DYN_DTX is TRUE (Subclause 6C.0).

 When UL_DTX_Active is TRUE (see clause 6C), in addition to the conditions defined in 6C.5 the UE shall not transmit the uplink DPCCH in a slot on an activated uplink frequency when all of the following conditions are met for that uplink frequency: